lovetingyuan/vue-flags-webpack-plugin/README.md

 options:
 * `flags` ({[k: string]: boolean} | string, required)

-  a plain object that contains flags value(boolean) or a file path that exports the final flags object.
+  A plain object that contains flags value(boolean).

+  Or a file path(will be executed many times!) which exports the final flags object.
   ```javascript
   flags: {
     FLAG_A: true,